Noeloikeau/particles/README.md

 <!-- Main visualization image -->
 ![Particle System Visualization](screenshots/MatrixRain.jpg)

-*Example: Matrix Rain using uniform rectilinear motion with periodic boundary conditions.*
+*The Matrix Rain animation is an example of uniform motion with periodic boundary conditions.*

 ## Overview